-Many fondly remember the show at the RNA showgrounds – the home of the EKKA, as locals know it.
+Many fondly remember the show at the Brisbane Showgrounds – the home of the EKKA, as locals know it.

-With the 2019 show, the fifth to be held at the “world’s best” Brisbane Convention and Exhibition Centre, located within the wonderful Southbank precinct, the destination is more compelling than ever.
+With the 2023 show, the seventh to be held at the “world’s best” Brisbane Convention and Exhibition Centre, located within the wonderful South Bank precinct, the destination is more compelling than ever.

 - 1968 – The first Queensland Truck Show, at Haulmark Trailer’s premises, Ipswich Road, Rocklea, featuring twenty-one transport industry exhibitors who went on to form the Commercial Vehicle Industry Association of Queensland.

 - 1970 – Moved to the Rocklea Wool Stores.